Covid-19 Is Not Only Killing Humans, It’s Also Killing Fast Fashion - Emagazine.com

 In addition, they also fight against Child Labour, Forced Labour & Trafficking, etc.

-d) Support Fashion Brands that Protect Garment Workers
+Support Fashion Brands that Protect Garment Workers

 According to an article called “Brands agree to protect workers in Myanmar”, “some of the world’s biggest fashion brands including H&M, Zara owners Inditext and C&A have reached an agreement with suppliers and trade unions to protect garment factories and workers in Myanmar from the worst impacts of the COVID-19 pandemic.” [v]